-In Part One of this mini-series I shared how I use Label colors to show progress of my documents.
+In Part One of this mini-series I shared how I use Label colors in Scrivener to show progress of my documents.
 This worked really well for me during UNCHURCHED, which is a single POV.
 My trouble began when I started work on GISELLE, which has two POVs.
 Sure, I could use my original color coding method to track who was speaking, but then how would I track my progress?

 The green and blue dots show me whose POV we’re in for that chapter.